*NEW* Hybrid PTCB Prep Class for

 Job opportunities will be good for pharmacy technicians, especially for those who have formal training.
 Over 3,000 new pharmacy technician jobs are expected to be added to Missouri’s economy in the next seven years.

-- Introduction to Pharmacy
+- Pharmacy Quality Assurance

 Successful students will have the opportunity to receive the Mineral Area College Certificate of Completion, a Digital Literacy Certificate and prepare for a National Certification Exam offered by the Pharmacy Technician Certification Board (PTCB) or the Institute for the Certification of Pharmacy Technicians (ExCPT).